 A.Word.A.Daywith Anu Garg

-[From Greek omphalos (navel) + skepsis (act of looking, examination).
-Ultimately from the Indo-European root spek- (to observe) which is also the ancestor of suspect, spectrum, bishop (literally, overseer), despise, espionage, telescope, spectator, and spectacles.]
+From Greek omphalos (navel) + skepsis (act of looking, examination).
+Ultimately from the Indo-European root spek- (to observe), which also gave us suspect, spectrum, bishop (literally, overseer), despise, espionage, telescope, spectator, and spectacles.
+Earliest documented use: 1925.

 “[The club’s] demise has acted as a trigger for one of those periodic outbreaks of omphaloskepsis about the present and future of clubland.”

 Jim Carroll; Ibiza’s Clubs May Be Following the Money -- But There’s No Substitute for Great Music; Irish Times (Dublin); Sep 23, 2016.

 See more usage examples of omphaloskepsis in Vocabulary.com’s dictionary.